Ask AI

 Medical management

-Setting of care: as per DGN 2023 guidelines, Consider managing patients with ABM in an ICU setting because of the frequent occurrence of intracranial and systemic complications.
+Setting of care: as per DGN 2023 guidelines, consider managing patients with ABM in an ICU setting because of the frequent occurrence of intracranial and systemic complications.
 Consider managing patients with pronounced impaired consciousness in an ICU with experience in the treatment of severe CNS diseases.

 C